 Whether the challenge is water damage, forensic cleanup, the cleaning and removal of antibiotic-resistant ESKAPE pathogens in healthcare facilities or simply cleaning the bathroom, the CIRI Science Symposium will discuss issues to help business owners achieve healthy outcomes, add value to their businesses and improve business sustainability.

-For more information about the conference or to register, visit IICRC.org/registrants/thesummit/.
+For more information about the conference or other training opportunities, visit IICRC.org.

 For information about sponsorship opportunities, or to discuss a presentation topic or speaker suggestion, email email@example.com.